yosbelms/getjs/readme.md

 ## Channels
 Channels are the central piece of CSP, those are structures to communicate and synchronize runners, beetween them, or with the outer world.

 Channels can be buffered or unbuffered.
-When sending data through unbuffered channels it always blocks the sender until some other receives, once the data has been received the sender will be unblocked and the receptor will be blocked until some data be received.
+When sending data through unbuffered channels it always blocks the sender until some other receives, once the data has been received the sender will be unblocked and the receptor will be blocked until the data be received.
 Unbuffered channels are also known as _synchronic channels_.
 When some data is sent to a buffered channel it only blocks the runners if the buffer is full.
 The receiver only blocks if there is no data in the buffer.
 The behavior is exactly like in Go laguage.

-Signal channels is a flavor of unbuffered (but not synchronic) channel which satisfaces certain kind of requirements.
-It will never block the sender, but will rewrite the data if it has not been received yet, a sort of sliding buffer of size 1.
+A signal channel is a flavored unbuffered (but not synchronic) channel which satisfaces certain kind of requirements.
+It will block the sender, but rewrite the data if it has not been received yet, a sort of sliding buffer of size 1.
 In addition, it can be throttled.

-### chan([bufferSize: Number]): Channel
+### chan(bufferSize?: Number): Channel
 Creates a new `channel`
 ```js
 var ch  = chan()  // unbufferd channel
 var bch = chan(5) // buffered channel which its buffer size is 5
 ```

-### signal([throttle: Number]): SignalChannel
+### signal(throttle?: Number): SignalChannel
 Creates a signal-channel optianally receiving a throttling time in milliseconds.
 ```js
 var sig  = signal()    // unthrottled